Code-Institute-Submissions/Sarah-LB-Milestone3_BookClub_DecResub/README.md

     -   #### Colour Scheme
         -   The two main colours used are Amber and Indigo.
 Amber is a warm and friendly colour, stimulating creativity.
 This is balanced by the calmer and more intellectual feel of indigo.
     -   #### Typography
-        -   The Indie Flower font is used for the main headings on eavh page of the site.
+        -   The Indie Flower font is used for the main headings on each page of the site.
 It is a friendly cursive font that embodies the relaxed nature of the Book Club.
     -   #### Imagery
         -   It was important to keep imagery to a minimum to draw the users' focus to the book cover images.
 Font awesome has been used throughout the site to make it easier to use/navigate.